uschpc/webportal-netlify-gatsby/src/user-guides/data-management/transferring-files-globus.md

 ![Globus Software Set Up](/images/globus-gfx/globus-svcopt1.PNG)

 You will be presented with a box to add a folder containing the files you want to transfer.
 If you click on the <b>+</b> sign on the lower right (highligted in blue) you will have a standard file explorer that gives you the ability to add a folder on your local hard drive.
-For now only keep the <b>Writable</b> option checked and the **Shareable** option unchecked.
+For now, only keep the <b>Writable</b> option checked and the **Shareable** option unchecked.

 ![Globus Software Set Up](/images/globus-gfx/globus-svcopt2.PNG)

 Click the <b>Save</b> button to continue.

-On Mac, the process is similar.
-You access the the small Globus <b>g</b> icon in the menu bar and choose <b>Preferences...</b> and then the <b>Access</b> tab.
+On a Mac, the process is similar.
+You access the the small Globus <b>g</b> icon in the top menu bar and choose <b>Preferences...</b> and then the <b>Access</b> tab.

 ![Globus Software Set Up](/images/globus-gfx/globus-macadd.PNG)

-Now go back to the main Globus window.
+Return to the main Globus window.
 In the File Manager page, you should see the USC hpc-transfer Endpoint on the left column, and your local Endpoint in the right column.
 In the search field at the top of that column (designated by a blue magnifying glass), you can click once and be presented with the local Collection you specified earlier.
 Clicking on it fills the right column, and clicking on the blue right-angle arrow on the right allows you to navigate to the folder you designated.
 You'll see any files you placed in there.

 ![Globus Software Set Up](/images/globus-gfx/globus-fm2.PNG)